 Of all the things that continue to chisel at my spirit, the most difficult thing is carrying on with work, school, and social life as if nothing is different.

 I actually love what natural theology wants to do.
 I appreciate the way it leads us to look at “nature and nature’s God” (to quote the Declaration of Independence).
 The problem is, strictly speaking, natural theology doesn’t work.
 We cannot move directly from nature to the existence and character of the Creator of nature in order to answer the question, What kind of God?

-Every Monday we select a reading from the Revised Common Lectionary for the upcoming Sunday, and pair it with a Frederick Buechner reading on the same topic.
-Next Sunday we will celebrate the Fifteenth Sunday after Pentecost.
-Here is a reading from Exodus 14:19-30....
+In our blog post every Monday we select a reading from the Revised Common Lectionary for the upcoming Sunday, and pair it with a Frederick Buechner reading on the same topic.
+Next Sunday, we will celebrate the Twenty-First Sunday after Pentecost.
+Here is this week's reading from Deuteronomy 34:1-5...